bnnm/frontend/ripping-guidelines.md

 #### Avoid version numbers in the set name unless you have a good reason
 Like `Blah (2.0) (...)[...].7z`.
 This makes automation harder and previous set may not be detected as needing to be removed.

-A good reason to have (2.0) is for example when a game changed drastically between versions (basically redone).
+A good reason to have (2.0) is for example when a game's audio changed drastically between versions (basically redone).

-New audio was added between versions it should go in the original set, in a N.N version subfolder.
+New audio added between versions should go in the original set, possibly in a N.N version subfolder if sizeable enough.

-If you need to know if the set is up to date, preferably put the latest version in a text file.
-However the set's modified date is often a better way to judge how current it is.
+If you want to show that the set is up to date, best put that version in a text file.
+However, the set's modified date is often a better way to judge how current it is.

 #### Avoid renaming when reuploading existing sets
 If we have `Prince of Persia - The Sands of Time (2003-12-02)(Ubisoft)[PC]` don't upload an updated set like `Prince of Persia - The Sands of Time (2003-12-02)(Ubisoft Montreal)(Ubisoft)[PC][updated]`  (add *Ubisoft Montreal* to the name).